Izenda7Series/docs/ui/doc_report_designer_fields.rst

 In this section, user can connect another report as sub-report via the values in this parent report.

-#.
-Click the icon to open Sub-report Settings pop-up.
-#.
-Select the sub-report from the drop-down list.
-#.
-Tick the checkbox in case sub-report needs to filter in the same way
-   as parent report.
 #. .. _Report_Designer_Sub-report_Field_Mapping:

    .. figure:: /_static/images/Report_Designer_Sub-report_Field_Mapping.png